 - Institutes of higher education

-The court system sometimes “locks” criminal records if you got a DUI while you were under the age of 18.
-However, if you were over 18 the DUI will show up on your criminal record.
+The California courts sometimes “lock” criminal records if you got a DUI while you were under the age of 18.
+However, if you were over 18, the DUI will show up on your criminal record.

 Removing DUI Charges from Your Criminal Record

-As we mentioned, a DUI charge will stay on your criminal record indefinitely in California.
+As mentioned earlier, a DUI charge will stay on your criminal record indefinitely in California.
 However, there are processes to remove a DUI conviction from your record in some cases.
 You could get your record sealed if you were a minor at the time of your arrest, for example.

 You can also talk to a Los Angeles DUI lawyer about getting your charges expunged.
 Expungement is available for many misdemeanor charges in California.
-Expungement can remove a charge from your record if you completed all rules of your probation.
+Expungement can remove a charge from your record if you have followed all the terms of your probation.

 Note that there is no way to remove a DUI charge from your driving record.
-You have to wait for the 10-year period to expire in order for the charge to come off of your driving record.
+You have to wait for the 10-year period to expire in order for the charge to come off your driving record.
+Reach out to a lawyer today to learn more about how long a DUI stays on your record in California if you are under 21.

 - Fines